Welcome to the Gower Festival

 SA4 3PU

-Lumas Winds is a dynamic chamber ensemble based in London.
-Winners of the 71st Royal Over-Seas League Mixed Ensemble Prize in 2023, Lumas are committed ambassadors for wind chamber music and the rich variety of repertoire that it offers.
+We welcome this dynamic young ensemble on their first visit to Gower.
+Winners of the Royal Over-Seas League Mixed Ensemble Prize in 2023, Lumas are committed ambassadors for wind chamber music and the rich variety of repertoire that it offers.
+Opening with an Afro-Cuban concerto by Valerie Coleman, their programme includes pieces by Leonard Bernstein (West Side Story suite), Milhaud, Anton Reicha and Shostakovich.
+Colourful and witty music, not to be missed.

 Visit artists website